ky525815/ky525815/README.md

 ## Kayra Yildirim

 ## Major:
-*my major is in psychology*
+*My major is in psychology*

 ## Program Year:
 *2025*

 ## Why in Course:
-*learn coding which could be a useful skill for jobs I will apply to in the future.*
+*Learn coding which could be a useful skill for jobs I will apply to in the future.
+I also have friends who studied computer science.
+We talked about it a little bit and I found coding very interesting and hope to learn a little bit of what they know.*

 ## Why psychology:
 *I like listening to people and helping them.
 I first realized I had a passion for psychology after my first year in my undergraduate degree when I loved almost everything I was being taught.*